crazycooky77/ci_projects/README.md

 - Toggling blog post visibility on blog.html written using the script examples in 3 Stackoverflow posts: [one](https://stackoverflow.com/questions/37985388/toggle-visibility-of-all-divs-at-once), [two](https://stackoverflow.com/questions/19065133/using-a-javascript-variable-to-refer-to-an-element-with-id-containing-the-variab), [three](https://stackoverflow.com/questions/55603456/a-simple-way-to-show-one-div-and-hide-all-others)
 - Modified text-shadow solution for H1 header from https://stackoverflow.com/questions/2570972/css-font-border
 - Used https://www.youtube.com/watch?v=LciQi9PMnFY&ab_channel=CampsiteCoders for guidance on hamburger menus for smaller screen sizes
+- [This StackOverflow thread](https://stackoverflow.com/questions/30102792/css-media-query-to-target-only-ios-devices#:~:text=Once%20you've%20detected%20the,using%20the%20pre%2Dexisting%20stylesheet.) helped with a solution to the Known Bug listed at the top

 ## Media